kabroxiko/Artillery-TFTFirmware/README.md

 For **MKS GD TFTs**:

-For MKS TFT28 mounting GD32 MCU (GigaDevice MCU) (like the newest version of Genious Pro), you need to:
+For MKS TFT28 mounting GD32 MCU (GigaDevice MCU) (like the newest version of Genius Pro), you need to:
 1. Rename the right binary (e.g. `MKS_GD_TFT28_V1_2_4.27.x.bin`) to `MKSTFT28EVO.bin`
 2. Create an empty file named `MKSTFT28.bin`
 3. Create two empty directories named `MKS_FONT` and `MKS_PIC`